 A few of our menu favorites at Dobra Tea include:

 With so many teas to choose from, even an experienced tea drinker will need some guidance from the staff.
 Explain what kinds of teas you prefer, and ask them for a recommendation.
 They’ll know just what to brew.

 Pu-erh is aged tea that has a rich, smooth flavor.
 It’s not as widely known as other teas in the United States because importing it was illegal for some time.
 Now, however, the tea is perfectly legal to import and drink — and well worth giving a try.
 It’s an especially good choice for coffee drinkers who are beginning to explore the world of tea.

 Matcha on the Rocks

-The classic Japanese green tea powder made through cold infusion and served on ice.
-The is the pure form and unadulterated with sugar.
+A classic Japanese green tea powder that is made through cold infusion and served on ice.
+The is pure form and unadulterated with sugar.
 It’s cold, it’s refreshing, and it’ll keep you going.

 Raspberry Brown-Butter Teacake